Tanvii26/Tanvii26/README.md

 # 💫 Hii there, I'm Tanvi!!
-🔭 I’m currently working on Health Community Project<br>🤝 I’m looking for help with AI and Bot Creation<br>🌱 Currently learning Backend development<br>⚡ Fun fact : Weirdly interested in reading
+🔭 Working on a Health Community Project<br>🤝 I’m looking for help with AI and Bot Creation<br>🌱 Learning Backend development<br>⚡ Fun fact : Weirdly interested in reading

 ## 🌐 Socials:
 <p align="left">